 Proposal 3: Parameters for IMT could refer to previous LS reply in RP-210037.

 Proposal 4: Noting that it is adjacent to band n79, re-use existing parameters with possible modifications to be worked out.

+Proposal 5: The range is fully covered by FR1 and the parameters can be extrapolated from the most advanced FR1 features.

 Recommended WF

 If it can be agreed that no modifications are needed, the existing parameters for 3-6 GHz can be used, as indicated in Proposals 1 to 3 above.
 (Related to Issue 1-1-3.)
+If modifications are needed (Proposals 4 and 5) we may need more time.

-Issue 1-2-3: 7125 to 8400 MHz
+Issue 1-2-2: 7125 to 8400 MHz

 Proposals